translate/pootle/docs/features/placeables.rst

 To insert a given placeable using the mouse just click on it.

+To insert a placeable using the keyboard it is necessary to first select it.
+After inserting a placeable the next one will be automatically selected.
 See the :ref:`Keyboard shortcuts reference <shortcuts#editing>` for the shortcuts used to manipulate placeables.